waqqar-neon/MDP-Docs/docs/index.md

 In addition, to make certain API calls (trigger-resolve-acknowledge an incident) you need to add the `PATCH` method to the backend `cors` methods list: `[GET, POST, PUT, DELETE, PATCH]`.

-**WARNING**: In current implementation, the Splunk OnCall plugin requires the `/splunk-on-call` proxy endpoint be exposed by the Backstage backend as an unprotected endpoint, in effect enabling Splunk OnCall API access using the configured `SPLUNK_ON_CALL_API_KEY` for any user or process with access to the `/splunk-on-call` Backstage backend endpoint.
+**WARNING**: In current implementation, the Splunk OnCall plugin requires the `/splunk-on-call` proxy endpoint be exposed by the MDP backend as an unprotected endpoint, in effect enabling Splunk OnCall API access using the configured `SPLUNK_ON_CALL_API_KEY` for any user or process with access to the `/splunk-on-call` MDP backend endpoint.
 See below for further configuration options enabling protection of this endpoint.
 If you regard this as problematic, consider using the plugin in `readOnly` mode (`<EntitySplunkOnCallCard readOnly />`) using the following proxy configuration:

 ```yaml
 proxy: